samalatesta/tbSTATIS/README.md

 method, see the following paper:

 Malatesta S, Jacobson KR, Horsburgh CR, Farhat MR, Gile KJ, Kolaczyk ED, White LF.
-Data-driven classification of tuberculosis disease severity.
+An Integrated Data-Driven Model for Clinical Phenotyping of Tuberculosis Disease Severity.

 Code to replicate all simulation results from this paper is available [here](https://github.com/samalatesta/tbSTATISpaper).